 An inexpensive and handy form of transport around Barcelona is the bus.
 With more than 100 lines covering Barcelona and its surrounding towns, hopping on a bus in the Catalan capital will definitely get you where you need to go.

-TMB also offers a handy Night Bus service (NitBus) that runs between 10pm and 6am all over the city.
+TMB also offers a handy Night Bus service (NitBus) that runs between 10:40-11-40pm until 5-6am all over the city.
 Many of the lines pass through Plaça Catalunya, the city’s central hub, making it perfect for those staying in central Barcelona.